rpg-talk/rpg-talk-coc/procedures.md

+# Discord Etiquette

+Discord is a public place and there are certain expectations for users when communicating here.

+* Discord is for discussion.
+You can expect that other users will read, reply and provide feedback to what you say.
+* Don't publicly send messages to blocked users.
+Blocked messages are one-way and this just promotes hostility.
+* Try to complete your thought in a single message.
+Channel activity can mean that your message gets awkwardly segmented if you send your thoughts in fragments.

 # Moderator Action

 Please either message a moderator or use the `@Moderator` tag to bring a conversation to a moderator’s attention if any user is making you uncomfortable or may be violating our Code of Conduct.
 Try to only use the `@Moderator` tag for urgent matters that need to be dealt with immediately.
 ‘Calling out' or conducting witch hunts against other users is not acceptable.